 This workshop will look at the types of capital management challenges in portfolio growth that can be anticipated along project cycles, and will consider different approaches to asset management and evaluation.
-Quebec’s UTILE, a non-profit organization developing student housing, will discuss the rotating private fund structure they use, and will explain the model and financial workings to non-profit developers seeking to diversify their financing through high-impact methods of investing.
-UTILE will further explore alternative routes to reach similar results, towards the goal of speeding up the cycle of development for affordable housing.
-The panel will also share recent research commissioned by BC Housing on how Social Return on Investment (SROI) goes beyond accounting for value added strictly in financial terms, and will consider why a non-profit housing provider may want to use an SROI approach, will highlight SROI case studies on four BC non-profit societies, and will increase awareness about SROI methodology, evaluation techniques and principles.
+Norfolk Housing Association will begin with a discussion on asset management principles in context to the long-term sustainability and viability of the social housing sector following the expiry of operating agreements.
+Capital planning, asset renewal, governance, operations and strategic planning will all be discussed, along with EOA transition planning.
+Providing an example of sustainable financing, Quebec’s UTILE, a non-profit organization developing student housing, will discuss their rotating private fund structure, and explain the model to non-profit developers seeking to diversify their financing through high-impact investing.
+UTILE will further explore alternative routes towards the goal of speeding up the cycle of development for affordable housing.
+The panel will also share recent research by BC Housing on how Social Return on Investment (SROI) goes beyond accounting for value added strictly in financial terms, and will consider why a non-profit housing provider may want to use an SROI approach, and will highlight SROI case studies on four BC non-profit societies to increase awareness about SROI methodology, evaluation techniques and principles.

 > Tammy Bennett, Senior Manager, Corporate Planning, BC Housing & Kaye Melliship, Executive Director, Greater Victoria Housing Society (BC)

 3. Interactive Roundtables: Multifaceted Research, Systems and Program Responses to Homelessness